 Molly’s passion lies in educating children about nature, the environment and the surrounding communities in which they live.
 Her previous work experience throughout the country includes various positions in research and education and a tremendous amount of educational and environmental knowledge.

 Molly joined the Education staff in 2011 with a BS in Natural Resources from Northland College in Ashland, WI.
-She is an outdoor enthusiast and a member of the local Women’s Ice Hockey League.
+She is an outdoor enthusiast, a member of the local Women’s Ice Hockey League, plays trumpet with local community bands, and thinks there is no such thing as too much snow.

 Deana joined our team in 2012 in the kitchen department.
 Deana has worked in kitchen school systems for many years.
 She worked at a private boarding school for 17 years as cook and baker, and she also worked as a kitchen manager for 2 years.